In This Article

-Kentia palm (Howea forsteriana), also known as sentry palm, paradise palm, or thatch palm, makes an excellent indoor houseplant.
-With its upright growth habit, high tolerance for neglect, and tropical vibes, it’s the perfect candidate for adding lush greenery with a little height to dimmer spaces.
+Kentia palm, also known as sentry palm, paradise palm, or thatch palm, makes an excellent indoor houseplant.
+With its upright growth habit, high tolerance for neglect, and tropical vibes, it's the perfect candidate for adding lush greenery with a little height to dimmer spaces.

-These palms are known for their ability to grow to a tall, striking height—40 feet outside, or up to 12 feet as houseplants—even indoors in less-than-ideal conditions—though note that they do have a slow growth rate.
+These palms are known for their ability to grow to a strikingly tall height—40 feet outside, or up to 12 feet as houseplants—even indoors in less-than-ideal conditions—though note that they do have a slow growth rate.
 They have long, slender leaves on graceful palm-shaped fronds in an attractive shade of deep green.